adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 ![Visual Studio Emulator for Android Final][img16]

-!!! info
+!!! warn
     You can also build the Android version on a mac with Xamarin Studio.
 However, I find that version mismatches between Mono (which is used on the mac) and Visual Studio - particularly in reference to the version of the .NET framework - cause issues when swapping between the two environments.
 For best results, stay in one environment.

 Note that the task list view is a "light" style and the rest of the app is a